arinbasu/Using-Authorea-with-Github/rgv70dgo4d8.md

 The notion of causal thinking is ingrained in human mind, as Rothman argues that these ideas are formed at birth.
-A child
+A child cries in order to atra